 Much of the content here is also explained in our YouTube video:

-From May to October, the climate is largely dry and warm, with the mainland and most islands experiencing temperatures of between 20 and 30 degrees Celsius (68 to 80 degrees Fahrenheit), though peak temperatures in excess of 40 degrees Celsius (104 Fahrenheit) are not uncommon, particularly among the southern islands such as Crete and Rhodes.
+From May to October, the Greek climate is mainly dry and warm, with the mainland and most islands experiencing temperatures of between 20 and 30 degrees Celsius (68 to 80 degrees Fahrenheit), though peak temperatures over 40 degrees Celsius (104 Fahrenheit) are not uncommon, particularly among the southern islands such as Crete and Rhodes.

-If your main aim is to cover lots of ground by walking long distances each day, it’s better to avoid high season due to the potential for uncomfortably hot conditions, which can be dangerous even for experienced hikers.
-We would recommend May – June or late September to mid-October as the best months to travel.
-Not only is the weather slightly cooler, but prices will be lower and resorts less crowded.
+If your main aim is hiking or extensive sightseeing, avoiding high season is better due to the potential for uncomfortably hot conditions.
+Peak summer temperatures can be dangerous even for experienced hikers.
+We recommend either early in the tourist season, between early May and mid-June, or late in the season, from mid-September to late October, as the best months to travel.
+The weather is slightly colder, and prices will be lower and resorts less crowded.

-Greece has an abundance of fantastic sights to see: a rich selection of ancient ruins, museums and castles, as well as caves, beaches, mountains and picturesque villages.
-If you aren’t into long hikes but still want to see what your destination has to offer, we’d recommend visiting early June to mid-July or mid-September to early October.
-The weather will be hotter and everywhere will be open for tourists, but you’ll still avoid the stifling August heat and peak crowds.
+Greece has an abundance of fantastic sights to see: a rich selection of ancient ruins, museums and castles, caves, beaches, mountains and picturesque villages.
+If you aren’t into long hikes but still want to see what your destination offers, we’d recommend visiting early June to mid-July or mid-September.
+The weather will be hot, and everywhere will be open for tourism, but you’ll still avoid the stifling August heat and peak crowds.

-If a golden tan and warm sea are all you crave, then challenge yourself with the peak season temperatures of July and August.
-Prices will be high and hotels full to bursting, but the glorious Greek sun will be out in full force, ready to push your sweat glands to their limits!
+If a golden tan and warm sea are all you crave, then the peak season temperatures of July, August, and early September will suit you perfectly.
+Prices will be higher, and hotels often get fully booked, but the glorious Greek sun will be out in full force, ready to push your sweat glands to their limits!